Alapmoen

-Alappmoen or Alapmoen is a small farming village in Målselv Municipality in Troms og Finnmark county, Norway.
+Alapmoen is a small farming village in Målselv Municipality in Troms county, Norway.
 The village is located about 1 km south of the Målselva river and about 21.5 km southeast of the urban area of Bardufoss, and about 11 km southwest of the village of Skjold.

-The location of Alappmoen is unusual since it a small cluster of farming fields in the middle of a forest in Northern Norway which is unlike most other communities in Norway, since they are located near the ocean or along a river.
+The location of Alapmoen is unusual since it a small cluster of farming fields in the middle of a forest in Northern Norway which is unlike most other communities in Norway, since they are located near the ocean or along a river.
 The little farms of Rolvsjord, Skog, Frostad, and Renmelmoen are included in the village area.